 Administrate allows you to integrate with your own website.
 When a customer places an order through your website using the SOAP API or the Wordpress Plugin, the order will first arrive in here to be sorted and triaged.

-Your website orders will be shown here - note that if present, ‘parked’ orders will be visible when the “Include x parked orders within the validation list.” option is selected.
+Your website orders will be shown here - note that if present, ‘parked’ orders will be visible if the “Include x parked orders within the validation list.” option is selected.

 Here you can: